 Your blog is a critical marketing tool.
 Since your law firm’s product is essentially expertise, populating a blog with posts that display that knowledge is a huge step for marketing.
-If you can get the people who actually have that expertise to contribute to your blog, that’s even better.
-The challenge is that it’s difficult to get lawyers involved in the blogging process – but it is necessary.
+If you can convince the people who actually have that expertise to contribute to your blog, that’s even better.
+While it can be difficult to get lawyers involved in the blogging process, it is necessary.

 Your firm’s attorneys are the ones with the education, the experience, and the day-to-day interactions with clients that prospects are looking for.
 They understand what clients are asking about and which topics will strike a chord in content.
 Furthermore, contributing to your firm’s blog will help the lawyers themselves.
 They can build up their credibility, showcase the depth of their knowledge, and display the authority they have in their practice area.
 Clients will have a head start on getting to know them and take steps toward seeking them out.
-Plus, sharing these blogs through their network is great marketing for them as thought leaders, and for the firm overall.
-Here are some tips to motivate your firm’s attorneys to contribute to the blog.
+Sharing these blogs through their personal network is also a great means of marketing your attorneys as thought leaders, and for the firm overall.
+Here are some tips to motivate your firm’s attorneys to contribute to its blog.

 A blog doesn’t need to be written by only one individual.
 Having people work as a team will cultivate accountability.
 You can use the same process as above to get a small group (2 or 3 people) to choose a topic.
 Then, have them commit to a deadline and deliverable.
 How they break up the writing is up to them (but using a project management tool like Basecamp can help keep everyone on track).

 3. Make Blogging Part of Their Career Goals